OBF/obf-docs/OBF Bylaws.md

-Open-Bio Foundation (OBF) Bylaws: Membership, Nomination To And Election Of The Board
+Open Bioinformatics Foundation (OBF) Bylaws: <br/> Membership, Nomination To And Election Of The Board
 ========

 ARTICLE I - MEMBERSHIP